JupiterOne-Archives/docs-old/docs/questions/catalog.md

 ## Integration Questions

+- [aws] What accounts are in my AWS organization?
+- [aws] Which external AWS accounts are in my environment but not part of my organization?
 - [aws] Was the root account user recently used to log in or access?
 - [aws] Is MFA enabled for the Account Root User for all my AWS accounts?
 - [aws] Are there root user access keys in use for any of my AWS accounts?
 - [aws] Is MFA enabled for all IAM users that have a console password?
+- [aws] Which IAM users do not have a console password?
+- [aws] Which IAM users do not have an access key?
 - [aws] Which IAM user access keys were recently used (in the past week)?
 - [aws] Are there active IAM user access keys unused for more than 90 days?
 - [aws] Who recently updated their IAM user password (in the past week)?